Our History - The Debating & Political Society

-The Bangor Union Society is the oldest debating society in Wales, founded in 1849 - that's 35 years before the university itself!
+The Debating & Political Society is the oldest student society in Wales, founded in 1849 - that's 35 years before the university itself!

 Our founding